nitram509/macaroons.js/README.md

 Right now I'm too lazy to find the root cause and keep v.0.12.4 compatibility for Macaroons.js.
 The simplest "solution" is to use an up-to-date Node.js runtime version ;-)

+**Since Sep.2022, macaroon.js is using Github actions and TravisCI history might no more be available.

 ## Stargazers over time